Peacock Bass Articles

 by Paul Reiss

 Fishing in Amazonia is much more than just fighting incredibly aggressive, tackle busting fish.
 My good friend Joe Fanelli, an American scientist, had come to Brazil this fall to fulfill his dream of catching big peacock bass and he had been doing just that for almost a week.
 Like most other visitors to this fantastic place, he quickly became fascinated by the flora, the fauna and most of all, the native river people, the "caboclos".
-Joe had been trying, all week long, to make contact with a family of turtle hunters working the lagoons just off the Rio Caures.
-There were about two dozen individuals spread out over 50 miles of river, silently paddling their dugout canoes from lagoon to lagoon, checking their turtle lines and traps.
-It seemed that this was the moment he would finally get his chance.
-He had just spotted a pair of youngsters nearby in the mouth of a lagoon, just downriver from our camp.
-Just as he was about to raise his hand and point, he stopped in amazement.
+All week long, we had been observing a family of about a dozen individuals, silently paddling their dugout canoes from lagoon to lagoon, spread out over 50 miles of river.
+They were indigenous turtle hunters, checking their turtle lines and traps in the quiet floodplain lagoons just off the Rio Caures, and Joe was greatly intrigued about possibly meeting them.
+Spotting a pair of youngsters nearby in the mouth of a lagoon, just downriver from our camp, it seemed that this was the moment he would finally get his chance.
+Just as he was about to raise his hand and wave, he stopped in amazement.
 Joe gaped in disbelief as the tiny dugout canoe with the two young boys in it suddenly lurched forward in the water and raced past his fishing boat at ridiculously high speed.
 As they passed Joe's boat and headed into the main channel of the river, he saw a rope line stretched taut from the little dugout to an unknown source of propulsion under the water.
 He looked questioningly at his Brazilian guide, Normando, and Normando looked back with a puzzled shrug and a surprised expression.

 The Freshwater Dolphin